READ N TRY

 SQL Trick: UNION Any SELECTs

 Many applications use SQL to save and retrieve data from relational databases.
 Often an application needs to retrieve a few sets of data from its database before it could continue processing.
-Usually applications send several SELECT statements to its database to retrieve needed data – one SELECT statement per one data set.
-In this post I will show one SQL trick that allows retrieving two or more unrelated sets of data from the database by using only one SELECT statement.
+Usually, applications send several SELECT statements to their database to retrieve needed data – one SELECT statement per one data set.
+In this post, I will show one SQL trick that allows retrieving two or more unrelated sets of data from the database by using only one SELECT statement.

 Getting unrelated data as one query result set is useful if you deal with special latency or functional requirements.
-For example, in SSRS (reporting system) each graph, pie chart, table or matrix is tied to one data source that represents one SELECT statement, so this SQL trick comes handy to show summary of unrelated data together in one table.
+For example, in SSRS (reporting system) each graph, pie chart, table, or matrix is tied to one data source that represents one SELECT statement, so this SQL trick comes in handy to show a summary of unrelated data together in one table.

-As an example I included two separate SELECT statements.
-One shows number of hired employees grouped by month.
-The second query returns number of orders and SubTotal per month.
+As an example, I included two separate SELECT statements.
+One shows a number of hired employees grouped by month.
+The second query returns a number of orders and SubTotal per month.
 These two queries return unrelated data sets that cannot be retrieved by joining database tables.
-I used AdventureWorks database and Microsoft SQL Server to prepare this example.
+I used the AdventureWorks database and Microsoft SQL Server to prepare this example.

 SELECT Year(hireDate) as Y, MONTH(hireDate) as M